 While many individuals argue they are rational, independent thinkers, the reality is we’re all human and subject to biases, shaped by our experiences and emotions.
 And nowhere is this more evident than in investing.

-According to a recent report from BMO Wealth Management, “Generational Perspectives”, people of the same generation demonstrate similar biases when it comes to handling their money.
+According to a 2017 report from BMO Wealth Management, “Generational Perspectives”, people of the same generation demonstrate similar biases when it comes to handling their money.

 As an advisor, part of your job is helping clients put “head over heart” when it comes to building a diversified portfolio, protected against risk.
 By understanding their common mistakes, you can better coach clients on how to reach their long-term goals.

-What is “behavioral” bias?
-Most agree, it concerns where people depart from a textbook definition of economic rationality.
+What is “behavioural” bias?
+Most agree it concerns where people depart from a textbook definition of economic rationality.
 Under this model, people try to maximize their “utility” within the marketplace — acting predictably according to logical rules.

-But this spare, stripped-down model of decision-making clashes with the behavior of actual flesh-and-blood investors.
+But this spare, stripped-down model of decision-making clashes with the behaviour of actual flesh-and-blood investors.
 People make investing decisions influenced by many factors beyond cold calculation.

 Below are just a few common examples of investment bias: